Dalston Junction railway station: Before grouping (1867–1923)

-When the East & West India Docks & Birmingham Junction Railway (known as the North London Railway (NLR) from 1853) started operating on 26 September 1850, they shared a London terminus at Fenchurch Street railway station with the London and Blackwall Railway which involved a circuitous route from north London via Hackney, Bow and East Stepney for city bound passengers.
+When the East and West India Docks and Birmingham Junction Railway (known as the North London Railway (NLR) from 1853) started operating on 26 September 1850, they shared a London terminus at Fenchurch Street railway station with the London and Blackwall Railway which involved a circuitous route from north London via Hackney, Bow and East Stepney for city bound passengers.
 An act of parliament saw the NLR apply to build a two-mile extension from Dalston to a new London terminus at Broad Street.
 This was passed in 1861 and the majority of the line was built on a viaduct now known as the Dalston Viaduct.
 A significant number of properties were demolished to make way for the new railway.

 At Dalston there was a junction at the west for trains towards Willesden, Richmond and Watford whilst to the east a junction was provided for trains towards Hackney, Bow and East India Road.
 The new Dalston Junction station was provided immediately north of the junction where the two spurs converged.

 The original railway south of Dalston had three tracks but by 1874 a fourth track had been built to accommodate additional traffic.
 The station had six platform faces – two for the Poplar services and four for all westbound services – which were numbered from west to east.
 All the platforms had awnings and structures such as waiting rooms and offices but there was no overall roof.

 When the station was opened all services that had been routed via Dalston Kingsland railway station were diverted to Broad Street and Dalston Kingsland closed.
 These services had previously continued onto Fenchurch Street via Hackney and Bow and were replaced by the Broad Street to Poplar East India Road service via the eastern platforms at Dalston.
 Between 1870 and 1890 they were extended to the Great Eastern Railway station at Blackwall.

 On 27 October 1899 Louise Massett murdered her baby son in the station lavatories and became the first person executed in the UK in the 20th century.

 In 1916 the two westerly lines were electrified for Broad Street to Richmond services and the two sets of running lines became known as No. 2 Electrics (west side of viaduct) and No 1 Steam (east side of the viaduct).